clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/debit_refunds/debit_refunds.md

 No parameters are needed to make a new refund transaction.

 {{% notice %}}
-**Notice**: A refund of a Visa AFT debit might be declined by Visa or the issuer if the debit age is 24 hours or more, or the debit has cleared.
-The transaction gateway does not track the clearing of the debit, i.e. it relies on Visa and the issuer to decline late refunds.
+**Notice**: In almost all cases, an approved debit is eventually cleared by Visa and the issuer.
+It should be noted that Visa or the issuer might decline a debit refund with the reasoning that 24 hours have passed since the debit or that the debit has cleared.
+There is no dedicated signaling for this, so the transaction gateway has no dedicated status code.
+We recommend that a debit refund is created as soon as possible, in case a debit needs to be refunded.
 {{% /notice %}}